 - Are invested in the welfare of future generations.

 Learn more about this major.

 Integrated Bachelor’s and Teaching Credential Program

-Students in the B.S. in Allied Health, or B.A. in Mathematics who are interested in teaching also have the option to earn a preliminary California teaching credential through APU’s Integrated Bachelor’s and Teaching Credential Program.
+Students in the B.A. in Liberal Studies, B.S. in Allied Health, or B.A. in Mathematics who are interested in teaching also have the option to earn a preliminary California teaching credential through APU’s Integrated Bachelor’s and Teaching Credential Program.
 In just four years, including one or two summers, you can complete both your bachelor’s degree and a teaching credential that pairs with your particular subject area.
 Service-learning projects, field experiences, and student teaching opportunities prepare you to start a career teaching in K-12 public schools.
 Learn more about Integrated Bachelor’s and Teaching Credential Program.

 Meet the Faculty: Tolulope Noah

 Note: This information is current for the 2019-20 academic year; however, all stated academic information is subject to change.
 Please refer to the current Academic Catalog for more information.